Favorite Maine Lobster Rolls

-Mainers know that there are basic elements that make up a great lobster roll: The meat must be fresh; it should have only the lightest dressing of mayo, with absolutely no fillers, such as lettuce or, worse, celery; and the bun should be buttery and crisp from a quick turn on the grill.
+Mainers know that there are basic elements that make up a great lobster roll: The meat must be fresh; it should have only the lightest dressing of mayo or butter, with absolutely no fillers, such as lettuce or, worse, celery (fillers can turn a lobster roll into lobster salad); and the bun should be buttery and crisp from a quick turn on the grill.
 Here are my three favorite Maine lobster rolls (right now) that fit the bill:

 Sue’s Seafood: Freshest Lobster